juanchok12/Concentration-of-Banking/README.md

 <img src="https://github.com/juanchok12/Concentration-of-Banking/assets/116334702/6f25c9ed-cfc7-4301-9d70-e2940b5dd2a7" width="50%" alt="data_source">

-The document "automated_data_pipeline.py" automates the process of
+The document *"automated_data_pipeline.py"* automates the process of
 *	Web scraping each quarterly link
 *	Transforming the data from HTML to CSV documents so that we can manipulate the data.
 *	Data cleaning: standardization of column headers and data, adding columns that calculate percentages.
 *	Data wrangling: Setting master data frames, pivoting, concatenating dataframes that develop plot ready data frames.
 *	Uploads data frames into Github repository.

+Data pipleline is set to be executed every quarter, effectively automating the updating of the plots in the "Consolidated Assets" tab of the data app.

 **Data for mergers and acquisitions:** <br>
 Two datasets were utilized to construct a viable network plot model of the biggest 4 commercial banks in the U.S. (here referred to as the Big Four):